exograph/exograph/docs/docs/postgres/access-control.md

 }
 ```

-If you want to remove only a particular mutation, you can specify the access expression for that mutation.
+If you want to remove only a particular query or mutation, you can specify the access expression for that query or mutation.
 For example, the following access expression will remove the `updateProduct` mutation from the API (see [Separating queries and mutations access control](#separating-queries-and-mutations-access-control) for more details):

 ```exo
 @postgres